 The Subcommittee welcomes contact from potentially interested speakers at its annual open forum from regulators, institutional investors and issuers.
 It examines every year the best possible way to organize the forum and consults the signatories on its organizational aspects.

-Nominations and Governance Subcommittee (formerly Nominations Subcommittee)
+Nominations & Governance Subcommittee (fka Nominations Subcommittee)

 Subcommittee chair Hope Mehlman, Michael Herskovich, Konstantinos Sergakis and Sachi Suzuki.
 The mandate of the Subcommittee is to: